Jamie-Clayton/Docs/_posts/2020-04-05-retiring-angularjs.md

 1. [Initializing NPM](https://docs.npmjs.com/cli/init)
 2. [Should you care about the license?
 (TL;DR: yes!)](https://medium.com/@vovabilonenko/licenses-of-npm-dependencies-bacaa00c8c65)

-## AngularJS with Typescript
+## AngularJS with TypeScript

-Angular 2+ leverages typescript so it's practical to consider implementing that technology into your build pipelines and development process.
-The JavaScript files renamed from '*.js' to '*.ts' is rarely going to compile back to JavaScript without some build errors.
+Angular 2+ is built on TypeScript, so it pays to fold TypeScript into your build pipeline and day-to-day work now rather than later.
+Don't expect a clean run, though: rename a `*.js` file to `*.ts` and it almost never compiles straight back to JavaScript without throwing build errors at you.
+That's normal — the errors are TypeScript telling you what the old code was getting away with.

 ```powershell
 # install typescript globally